 In this knowledge session, we focused on proactive change management by analysing the three phases of unfreeze, change and refreeze, which are needed to implement change successfully.
 The theoretical framework of Kotter is one of the different existing theoretical model to offer guidance in realizing this.
 In eight steps the model walks through the three phases starting with the creation of a sense of urgency, continuing by the implementation of change and ending with the last step which is to anchor it.
 Each of the steps has pitfalls to anticipate and success factors to respond to.
 Several change management tools help to translate this into practice.
 One of these is storytelling; about which we wrote an article (click here to read it).

 Would you like to know more?
-Or is your organization facing a period of change?
+Or is your organisation facing a period of change?
 Contact us for more information!